ShadowScorpion/docker-python3-django-mysql-restfullapi/README.md

         ```
         docker run -d -p 80:80 image-name -v /path_to_application:/app
         ```
-        * When application has been mounted, Docker will migrate all changes of Django on MySQL
+        * When application has been mounted, Docker will migrate all changes of Django to MySQL